RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>22</sup> Cursed [be] he that lieth with his sister, the daughter of his father, or the daughter of his mother.
 And all the people shall say, Amen.
 <sup>23</sup> Cursed [be] he that lieth with his mother in law.
 And all the people shall say, Amen.
 <sup>24</sup> Cursed [be] he that smiteth his neighbour secretly.
 And all the people shall say, Amen.
-<sup>25</sup> Cursed [be] he that taketh reward to slay an innocent person .
+<sup>25</sup> Cursed [be] he that taketh reward to slay an innocent person.
 And all the people shall say, Amen.
 <sup>26</sup> Cursed [be] he that confirmeth not [all] the words of this law to do them.
 And all the people shall say, Amen.
 ## Chapter 28